corda/corda/docs/source/tutorial.rst

 is recognised by the network.
 The most important next step is for the participating entities to sign it using the ``signWith()`` method.
 This takes a keypair, serialises the transaction, signs the serialised form and then stores the signature inside the ``TransactionBuilder``.
-Once all parties have signed, you can call ``TransactionBuilder.toSignedTransaction()`` to get a ``SignedWireTransaction`` object.
+Once all parties have signed, you can call ``TransactionBuilder.toSignedTransaction()`` to get a ``SignedTransaction`` object.
 This is an immutable form of the transaction that's ready for *timestamping*, which can be done using a ``TimestamperClient``.
 To learn more about that, please refer to the :doc:`protocol-state-machines` document.